spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 ![Screenshot of the slide panel with uploaded JSON.](/profiles_cluster-profiles_json-to-import.png)

-7. Update any pack YAML files that contain sensitive values, such as credentials or certificates, which Palette masks during file export.
+7. Update any pack YAML files that contain sensitive values, such as credentials or certificates.

 8. Click the **Validate** button.
 Palette checks for duplicate profile names and versions in the target environment and displays an error message if it finds them.